argoproj/argo-cd/docs/operator-manual/notifications/services/slack.md

       notifications.argoproj.io/subscribe.on-sync-succeeded.slack: my_channel
 ```

-1. Annotation with more than one trigger multiple of destinations and recipients
+1. Annotation with more than one [trigger](../catalog.md#triggers), with multiple destinations and recipients

 ```yaml
   apiVersion: argoproj.io/v1alpha1